alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ### TL;DR

 This post is based on a real-world feature that is used under high-load scenarios.
-The post walks through a series of various performance optimization steps, from BCL API usage to advanced data structures, from bit twiddling hacks to SIMD instructions.
-It also covers tools that I usually use to analyze code.
+The post walks through a series of various performance optimization steps, from BCL API usage to "advanced" data structures, from bit twiddling hacks to addressing CPU cache misses.
+It also covers tools I usually use to analyze code.

-### Content

 If you find it interesting you can continue reading or jump to any of the sections: